How to choose between RabbitMQ and Redis for async tasks

 FAQ

 Can Redis Streams replace RabbitMQ for mission-critical async tasks?
 Only if you implement custom durability, dead-letter routing, and idempotency layers.
-Redis prioritizes speed and simplicity, while RabbitMQ provides enterprise-grade guarantees out-of-the-box.
+Redis Streams do not automatically redeliver messages — you must run XAUTOCLAIM or a similar reclamation loop.
+RabbitMQ provides enterprise-grade guarantees out-of-the-box.

 How do visibility timeouts differ between RabbitMQ and Redis?
-RabbitMQ automatically redelivers unacknowledged messages after channel closure or timeout.
-Redis Streams require explicit XACK; missing acknowledgments leave messages in a pending state until manually reclaimed via XCLAIM.
+RabbitMQ automatically redelivers unacknowledged messages after channel closure or when the consumer disconnects.
+Redis Streams require explicit XACK; missing acknowledgments leave messages in the pending list until manually reclaimed via XAUTOCLAIM.

 Which broker minimizes operational costs for high-throughput, low-priority tasks?
 Redis typically wins on cost due to lower memory overhead and simpler clustering.
 RabbitMQ's disk persistence and complex routing introduce higher baseline infrastructure and maintenance costs.

 How do I handle poison messages that crash consumers repeatedly?
-Implement a max-retry counter with exponential backoff.
+Implement a max-retry counter by tracking times_delivered in the Redis pending list or using RabbitMQ's death headers.
 Route exhausted messages to a dead-letter queue (native in RabbitMQ, custom in Redis) for manual inspection or automated alerting.